 Culinary diversity of India is one of its greatest treasures.
-The diversity in Indian food can be attributed to the diverse geography and climate of the subcontinent.
-The wealth of flavours of Indian cuisine can be relished in its street food, too.
+The diversity in food can be attributed to the diverse geography and climate of the subcontinent.
+The wealth of flavours of Indian food can be relished in its street food, too.

 Below are some delicious street foods from all over India that foodies travelling to India must try:

-A widely popular traditional Indian food and is known by several names in different states across the country.
-Known as Panipuri in Maharashtra, Gujarat, Madhya Pradesh, Karnataka and Tamil Nadu; Phuchka in Bihar, Jharkhand and West Bengal; Gol Gappe in New Delhi, Punjab, Jammu & Kashmir, Haryana, Bihar, Madhya Pradesh and Himachal Pradesh; Paani ke Bataashe in parts of Uttar Pradesh; Gup Chup in Odisha, Hyderabad and South Jharkhand, this spicy and tangy savoury Indian dish can be enjoyed anywhere in India.
+1. Gol Gappe: It is widely popular across India and is known by several names in different states across the country.
+Known as Panipuri in Maharashtra, Gujarat, Madhya Pradesh, Karnataka and Tamil Nadu; Phuchka in Bihar, Jharkhand and West Bengal; Gol Gappe in New Delhi, Punjab, Jammu & Kashmir, Haryana, Bihar, Madhya Pradesh and Himachal Pradesh; Paani ke Bataashe in parts of Uttar Pradesh; Gup Chup in Odisha, Hyderabad and South Jharkhand, this spicy and tangy savoury dish can be enjoyed anywhere in India.

 These water balls are my favourite, they consist of a crispy fried sphere which is poked and stuffed with a spicy mixture of tamarind chutney, chili, chaat masala, potato, onion, chickpeas.
 These are then filled with flavoured water and popped right into the mouth.